History of the Jay County Fair

 The Republican and Commercial Review newspapers wrote on October 7, 1891 that, “This Jay County Fair was the largest in Eastern Indiana with 38,000 people in attendance.
 Thursday, alone, saw over 20,000 attending.”
 The mode of travel at the time was by train, interurban, horse and buggy, spring wagons, and by foot.

-In 1949, there was no fair that year.
-Jay County was one of the hardest hit places with a polio outbreak.
+In 1949, there was no fair as Jay County was one of the hardest hit places with a polio outbreak.
 Since then, there has never been another year where the fair was not held.

-In 1977 the Optimist constructed their building on the grounds.
+In 1977 the Optimists constructed their building on the grounds.

 In 1979 Cumberland Valley Shows became the midway entertainment.

-In October of 1983, Floral Hall was listed on the national register of Historic places after the work to restore it to its original beauty was done.
+In October of 1983, Floral Hall was listed on the national register of Historic places after the work to restore it to its original beauty was completed.